Balaji-1103/data-dashboard-ml/README.md

-├─ .gitignore             # Ignore data, models, venv ├─ data/                  # Sample dataset (ignored in git) └─ models/                # Trained models (ignored in git) 📊 How to Use
+├─ .gitignore             # Ignore data, models, venv ├─ data/                  # Sample dataset (ignored in git) └─ models/                # Trained models (ignored in git)

+📊 How to Use

-Upload your own CSV (or generate the built-in sample dataset).
+1. Upload your own CSV (or generate the built-in sample dataset).

-Choose the target column (the value you want to predict).
+2. Choose the target column (the value you want to predict).

-The app automatically uses other numeric columns as features.
+3. The app automatically uses other numeric columns as features.

-View EDA charts → distribution, heatmap, scatter plots.
+4. View EDA charts → distribution, heatmap, scatter plots.

-The model is trained → you get RMSE & R² metrics.
+5. The model is trained → you get RMSE & R² metrics.

-Enter feature values in the sidebar → click Predict.
+6. Enter feature values in the sidebar → click Predict.

-Download the trained model or dataset for later use.
+7. Download the trained model or dataset for later use.

-📁 Example Datasets
-Try with these free datasets:

-Student Scores Dataset

-Boston Housing Prices

-Wine Quality

-👨‍💻 Author
-Created by Balaji M — GitHub Profile